 NCERT Solutions for Class 9 Social science Chapter 5 Pastoralists In The Modern World are provided here with simple step-by-step explanations.
-These solutions for Pastoralists In The Modern World are extremely popular among class 9 students for Social science Pastoralists In The Modern World Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of class 9 Social science Chapter 5 are provided here for you for free.
+These solutions for Pastoralists In The Modern World are extremely popular among Class 9 students for Social science Pastoralists In The Modern World Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 9 Social science Chapter 5 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class 9 Social science are prepared by experts and are 100% accurate.
+All NCERT Solutions for class Class 9 Social science are prepared by experts and are 100% accurate.

 Page No 116:

 Explain why nomadic tribes need to move from one place to another.
 What are the advantages to the environment of this continuous movement?